-Our work extends deep convolutional neural networks [2] (CNNs).
+Our work extends deep convolutional neural networks (Goodfellow et al. 2016) (CNNs).
 To our knowledge, the immediate effect of boundary handling has not been looked into explicitly.
-CNNs owe a part of their effectiveness to weight-sharing or shift-invariance property: only a single convolution needs to be optimized that is applied to the entire image [1].
+CNNs owe a part of their effectiveness to weight-sharing or -invariance property: only a single convolution needs to be optimized that is applied to the entire image (Fukushima and Miyake 1982).
 Doing so, inevitably, the filter kernel will touch upon the image boundary at some point.
-Classic CNNs use zero padding $[\mathbf{Z}]$, i.e., they enlarge the image by the filter kernel size they use, or directly crop, i.e., run only on a subset [] and discard the boundary.
-Another simple solution is to perform filtering with an arbitrary boundary handling and crop the part of the image that remains unaffected: if the filter is centered and 3 pixels wide, a 100×100 pixel image is cropped to 98×98 pixels.
+Classic CNNs use zero padding (Ciregan et al. 2012), i.e., they enlarge the image by the filter kernel size they use, or directly crop, i.e., run only on a subset (Krizhevsky et al. 2012) and discard the boundary.
+Another simple solution is to perform filtering with an arbitrary boundary handling and crop the part of the image that remains unaffected: if the filter is centered and 3 pixels wide, a $100 \times 100$ pixel image is cropped to $98 \times 98$ pixels.
 This works in a single resolution, but multiple layers, in particular at multiple resolutions, grow the region affected by the boundary linearly or even exponentially.
-For example, the seminal U-net [11] employs a complicated sliding scheme to produce central patches from a context that is affected by the boundary, effectively computing a large fraction of values that are never used.
+For example, the seminal U-net (Ronneberger et al. 2015) employs a complicated sliding scheme to produce central patches from a context that is affected by the boundary, effectively computing a large fraction of values that are never used.
 We show how exactly such a U-net-like architecture can be combined with explicit boundaries to realize a better efficacy with lower implementation and runtime overhead.
-Other work has extended the notion of invariance to flips $[\square]$ and rotations $[\square]$.
-Our extension could be seen as adding invariance under boundary conditions.
-For some tasks like in-panting, however, invariance is not desired, and translation-variant convolutions are used [III].
+Other work has extended the notion of invariance to flips (Cohen and Welling 2016) and rotations (Worrall et al. 2017).
+Our extension could be seen as attempting to add invariance under boundary conditions.
+For some tasks like inpainting, however, invariance is not desired, and translation-variant convolutions are used (Ren et al. 2015).
 This paper shares the idea to use different convolutions in different spatial locations.
-Uhrig et al. have weighted convolutions to skip pixels undefined at test time [1].
+Uhrig et al. (2017) have weighted convolutions to skip pixels undefined at test time.
 In our setting, the undefined pixels are known at train time to always fall on the boundary.
 By making this explicit to the learning, it can capitalize on knowing how the image extends.